 Address: 9 Tambon Damnoen Saduak, Amphoe Damnoen Saduak, Chang Wat Ratchaburi 70130, Thailand

-Timings: 7 AM – 4 PM
+Timings: 7 AM – 4 PM (Everyday)

-5. Amphawa Floating Market Bangkok
+5. Amphawa Floating Market Bangkok – Best Local Seafood

 When you’re done eating and shopping, hop on a longtail boat and explore the river.
 The price of touring this floating market near Bangkok is about 50 THB for a joint tour and 500 THB for a private tour.